Law Society of England and Wales: Legal education

 The Solicitors Act 1860 enabled the Society to create a three-tier examination system.
 In 1903, the Society established its own Law Society School of Law, which later merged with tutorial firm Gibson and Weldon to become the independent College of Law.
-By 1922 The Law Society required a compulsory academic year for all clerks.
+By 1922, the Law Society required a compulsory academic year for all clerks.

 Regulatory body status

-Following the recommendations of the Clementi Review The Law Society split its representative and regulatory functions.
+Following the recommendations of the Clementi Review, the Law Society split its representative and regulatory functions.

 Complaints from the public are handled by the Legal Ombudsman which is a single portal for complaints by the public made against all providers of legal services including the Bar, licensed conveyancers etc., but excluding unqualified will-writers.

 The regulatory body for solicitors is the Solicitors Regulation Authority.
-It is a Board of The Law Society although it regulates and enforces regulation completely independently of the Law Society.
-The Law Society remains the approved regulator, although following the Legal Services Act 2007 a new body, the Legal Services Board (currently chaired by Dr Helen Phillips) oversees all the approved regulators including the Bar Council, which has also divested its regulatory functions into the Bar Standards Board.
+It is an Independent Division of the Law Society Group and regulates and enforces regulation completely independently of the Law Society.
+The Law Society remains the approved regulator, although following the Legal Services Act 2007 a new body, the Legal Services Board (currently chaired by Monisha Shah) oversees all the approved regulators including the Bar Council, which has also divested its regulatory functions into the Bar Standards Board.

 The Law Society of England and Wales is a Designated Professional Body under the Financial Services & Markets Act 2000.